Skip to content

 • Use case: Interactive development, debugging, login shells

-• Behavior: You interact directly with the terminal; supervisor stays attached
+• Behavior: You interact directly with the terminal; client stays attached

 Example Dockerfile: